Natural scientific research in Canada: Medical research

 The discovery of insulin by Sir Frederick Banting, C. H. Best, J.J.R.
 MacLeod and J.B.
 Collip in 1921–22 in a laboratory funded from the Carnegie Corporation at the University of Toronto stands as a landmark in Canadian medical research.

 With a grant of $1,000,000 from the US Rockefeller Foundation, McGill University established the Montreal Neurological Institute in 1934.
-In these facilities Dr. Wilder Penfield undertook research into the surgical treatment of epilepsy and scientific inquiry into the nature of the temporal lobe of the human brain.
+In these facilities Wilder Penfield undertook research into the surgical treatment of epilepsy and scientific inquiry into the nature of the temporal lobe of the human brain.

-In 1938, Dr. Armand Frappier obtained $75,000 from the government of Quebec after years of effort for the establishment of L’institute de microbiologie de Montréal an organization devoted to the teaching of microbiology, research into the field and the industrial production of vaccines.
+In 1938, Armand Frappier obtained $75,000 from the government of Quebec after years of effort for the establishment of L'institute de microbiologie de Montréal an organization devoted to the teaching of microbiology, research into the field and the industrial production of vaccines.
 In 1941, after moving into facilities at the newly constructed Université de Montréal, the Institute began producing vaccines for diphtheria, tetanus and typhoid as well as blood plasma for the war effort.

 The Hospital for Sick Children, founded in Toronto in 1875, established the Nutritional Research Laboratory in 1918.
-Here, in 1930, the researchers Drs.
-Alan Brown, Fred Tisdall, and Theo Drake invented what became known as Pablum, a pre-cooked baby cereal that has saved the lives thousands of children.
-In 1934, Drs.
-Tisdall and Drake demonstrated the benefits of enriching milk with vitamin D. The hospital also constructed more than 30 iron lungs for children in Ontario who were the victims of the polio epidemic of 1937.
+Here, in 1930, the researchers Alan Brown, Fred Tisdall, and Theo Drake invented what became known as Pablum, a pre-cooked baby cereal that has saved the lives of thousands of children.
+In 1934, Tisdall and Drake demonstrated the benefits of enriching milk with vitamin D. The hospital also constructed more than 30 iron lungs for children in Ontario who were the victims of the polio epidemic of 1937.

 The Canadian Cancer Society, founded in 1938 to educate Canadians about the early warning signs of cancer, has become a major contributor to the funding of cancer research in Canada.

 In 1936, the NRC significantly created the Associate Committee of Medical Research to fund medical research in Canada.
 This organization became the Division of Medical Research in 1956 and the Medical Research Council in 1960.